aaltsys/doc-server3/wares/03_terminal-server.rst

 #.
 From the start menu, run :program:`NETPLWIZ` administration utility
    (Windows 7) or :program:`control userpasswords2` (Windows XP).
 #.
-Uncheck the box for :guilabel:`Users must eneter a username and password to
+Uncheck the box for :guilabel:`Users must enter a username and password to
    use this computer`, and then click button :guilabel:`Apply`.
 #.
 In the resulting :guilabel:`Automatically log on` dialog, Enter user name
    :kbd:`STARTUP`, the user's password, confirm the password, and then click :guilabel:`OK`.
+Click :guilabel:`OK` again to close the main control panel.
 #.
 Login as user **STARTUP**.
 Copy the Hamachi start file into the user's start
    menu folder, :menuselection:`Start --> All Programs --> Startup`.
 #.
 Reboot the computer to verify that user **STARTUP** logs in automatically and